donalthurley/articles/bitcoin.md

 The original developers of Bitcoin came from a cryptographic background.
 The use of cryptography to make the blockchain a very secure datastore is an excellent and appropriate use of this technology.
 However to use it to encourage the unnecessary consuming of large processing power, I believe, is a misapplication of cryptography.
-Even if that power were to come from greeen sources we are still diverting it from more worthy causes like powering large data centers.
+Even if that power were to come from green sources we are still diverting it from more worthy causes like powering large data centers.

 In software engineering, mistakes are nearly always made in the first implementations.
 We are now seeing that the second and third generation cryptocurrency platforms are addressing the original shortcomings.